LSEG-API-Samples/Article.RDP.RDPLibrary.Python.R.JupyterDocker/README.md

 ...
 docker rm notebook
 ```
 The example notebook of this scenario is the *rdp_apis_r_esg_notebook.ipynb* example notebook file in */r/notebook/* folder.
-Please see the full detail regarding how to run this example notebook on the [How to run the Jupyter Docker Scipy-Notebook](#scipy_notebook_run) section.
+Please see the full detail regarding how to run this example notebook on the [How to run the Jupyter Docker R-Notebook](#r_notebook_run) section.

 ![Figure-11-b](images/11b_rdpapis_r_notebook.png "RDP APIs R notebook run result")